ErisApps/HitScoreVisualizer/HitScoreVisualizer/Config-Documentation.md

 ### "majorVersion" "minorVersion" "patchVersion"
 If the version number (excluding patch version) of the config is higher than that of the plugin, the config will not be loaded.
 If the version number of the config is lower than that of the plugin, the file will be automatically converted.
 Conversion is not guaranteed to occur, or be accurate, across major versions

-### "isDefaultConfig"
-If this is true, the config will be overwritten with the plugin' default settings after an update rather than being converted

 ### "displayMode"
 - If not set, by default, it will display judgment text above score.
 - If set to "scoreOnTop", it is like default but with score above.